 The military police officer’s expression of agony as he shattered into nothing, without even a fragment of him left, burned itself into Gilbert’s mind.

 Having not even a trace of him left—that was what terrified Gilbert.
 At least if he died out in the field, his mom would get a piece of his body or uniform.
-If Jericho ended him here, there wouldn’t be a dust particle of him left.
+If Jericho ended him here, there wouldn’t be a dust particle left of him.
 No physical evidence of his existence.
 And that was terrifying.

 Gilbert swallowed, stumbling back until his back was pressed against the brick of the wall behind him.
 He stared after Jericho, realizing that he didn’t even know this man or what kind of person he was.
 For all Gilbert knew, this could be who Jericho really was.
 This was insane.
 His country was falling apart now, and here he was flailing around with one arm after some lunatic—or at least someone driven to lunacy.
 This was too much.